mauricioLeite/crystals-kyber-analysis-f445re/README.md

 - `kyber1024-clean`
 - `kyber1024-m4`

-Each project implements:
-- **Key Generation**
-- **Encryption**
-- **Decryption**

-The projects utilize the CRYSTALS-Kyber implementations from the third round of the [NIST PQC competition](https://csrc.nist.gov/Projects/post-quantum-cryptography/round-3-submissions) and supplementary code for:
+The projects utilize the CRYSTALS-Kyber implementations from the third round of the [NIST PQC competition](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization/round-3-submissions) and supplementary code for:
 - Random byte generation
 - FIPS202 hash function

----

 ## Execution

 ### Test Procedure
 - Each of the three operations—Key Generation, Encryption, and Decryption—was executed 40 times for each parameter set.
 - The number of clock cycles for each operation was measured and averaged.

----

 ## Repository Structure
 The full source code for all implementations is available in this repository: